-Step 1: Gather your gem stone fabric choices.
+Gather your gemstone fabric choices.
 Using a steam setting on your iron, gently press out any wrinkles in the cloth.
 Be aware of the center fold area in fabrics—textiles are often folded in half and wrapped around a cardboard core by the manufacturer.
 This makes it easier to ship from the manufacturer to the retail seller.

-Step 4: Now we’ll quilt the pieces together – It is only necessary to quilt through one layer of fabric and the quilt batting.
+Now we’ll quilt the pieces together.
+It is only necessary to quilt through one layer of fabric and the quilt batting.
 The quilting can be done either by hand or machine.
-As these pieces are small, not much stitching is necessary, so the quilting process should go very fast.
+As these pieces are small and not much stitching is necessary, so the quilting process should go very fast.

-Step 5: Next place the other 2” x 2” fabric over the quilted construction.
-Pin the fabric with the “wrong side up,” on top of the cloth portion of the quilted construction.
+Next, place the other 2” x 2” fabric over the quilted construction.
+Pin the fabric with the Wrong Side up, on top of the cloth portion of the quilted construction.
 (The two good sides of the fabric will be touching each other, and the batting will be on the bottom.)

-Step 6: Now sew around all edges using a ¼” seam allowance, making sure to round off the corners.
-It is not necessary to make perfect 90 degree right angle corners.
-If fact, the completed pieces will take on an organic and more natural appearance with rounded corners, and a not-so-perfect square shape.
+Now sew around all edges using a ¼” seam allowance, making sure to round off the corners.
+It is not necessary to make perfect 90-degree right-angle corners.
+If fact, the completed pieces will take on an organic and more natural appearance with rounded corners and a not-so-perfect square shape.
 Hence, permission granted to be creative!
 Then once the outside edge is stitched, trim away any excess fabric.

 Ta da!
-You now have your first gem stone completed.
+You now have your first gemstone completed.
 How exciting!
-You’ll soon find that gem stones are fun and fast to make—you could now make several more of them to have on hand for jewelry projects.
-They can be used as a pendent on a necklace, applied to bracelets, embellished to a hair band, or placed onto hats.
+You’ll soon find that gemstones are fun and fast to make—you can now make several more of them to have on-hand for jewelry projects.
+They can be used as a pendant on a necklace, applied to bracelets, embellished to a hair band, or placed onto hats.
 The sky is the limit!
 You might think of many other ways to use these embellishments, but here are some ideas to get you started:

-Have fun and feel free to be creative with your gem stone jewelry!
-A word of caution though: Once your friends see your wonderful creations, everyone will want them!
+Have fun and feel free to be creative with your gemstone jewelry!
+A word of caution though: once your friends see your wonderful creations, everyone will want them!